Trackunit/developer-hub/api-docs/access-management-intro.md

 Constraints

-- To be able to use bluetooth keys and rolling pins the operator needs to have access to Trackunit Go.
+- To be able to use bluetooth keys and rolling pins the operator needs to have access to Trackunit On.
 - Access management is only supported by assets with a TU-600 installed.